SamGree/e-pics/README.md

 5. Run migrations and set up the database (heroku run python manage.py migrate).
 6. Your E-pics application should now be deployed and accessible via the provided Heroku app URL.
 7. Your app should now be deployed and accessible via the provided Heroku URL.

+---

+## Technologies Used

+- This api was written using Python.